nagrieser/nagrieser.github.io/content/projects/_index.md

 insert_anchor_links = "right"

 [extra]
-display_title = "My Projects"
+display_title = "Building Futures: A Collection of Student Work and Achievements"
 +++

-Here's a selection of my notable projects spanning particle physics research, scientific computing, hardware development, and software engineering.
-Each project represents a unique challenge and showcases different aspects of my technical expertise.
+Here are some projects and awards received by my students in projects I have mentored: